hpe-dev-incubator/hpe-dev-portal/content/blog/multitenancy-for-kubernetes-clusters-using-hpe-alletra-6000-and-nimble-storage.md

   password: qweqwe123
 ```

-Next, create a new `StorageClass`.
+Next, create a new default `StorageClass`.

 ```yaml
 ---